pojntfx/networked-linux-memsync/docs/main.md

 These callbacks would then be added to the FUSE operations struct and passed to `fuse_main`, which takes care of registering the operations with the FUSE kernel module and mounts the FUSE to a directory.
 Similarly to this, callbacks for handling writes etc. can be provided to the operation struct for a read-write capable FUSE[@libfuse2020example].

 When a user then performs a file system operation on a mounted FUSE file system, the kernel module sends a request for executing that operation to the userspace program.
 This is followed by the userspace program returning a response, which the FUSE kernel module conveys back to the user.
 As such, FUSE circumvents the complexity of implementing the file system implementation directly in the kernel.
-This approach enhances safety, preventing entire kernel crashes due to errors within the implementation being limited to user instead of kernel space.
+This architecture enhances safety, preventing entire kernel crashes due to errors within the implementation being limited to user instead of kernel space:

 ![Structural diagramm of Filesystem in Userspace[@commons2023fusestructure]](./static/fuse-structure.png)